adityaaa009/ZAPPY-campus-canteen-manager/README.md

    ```

 3. Set up environment variables:
    Create a `.env` file in the root directory and add the necessary environment variables.
-Refer to `.env.example` for the required variables.
+Refer to `.env.example` for the required variables..

 ### Running the Application